 The latest update to Chrome for Android (v35) adds a bunch of goodies to the mobile browser, including native Chromecast support.
 The new feature lets users send videos directly from a browser tab to ‘s TV dongle.

 The Chromecast feature was actually available in Chrome 34, which came out in h.
 At the time it was a hidden feature that was not available by default.

-says the video Casting feature isn’t fully fleshed out yet and only lets you send “some” videos to your Chromecast.
+says the video Casting feature isn’t fully fleshed out yet only lets you send “some” videos to your Chromecast.
 It’s not entirely clear what that means, but the company has said that YouTube support is not complete.

-Recently, Google added limited support for YouTube live streams to Chromecast, as well as the ability to stream videos marked as private.
+Recently, added limited support for YouTube live streams to Chromecast, as well as the ability to stream videos marked as private.
 And embattled live TV/DVR streaming service Aereo announced on Thursday that it would start supporting Chromecast as of May 29.

-If you want to give any of the new features in Chrome Android Beta a try, just head over to Google Play to download the app.
+If you want to give any of the new features in Chrome Android Beta a try, just head over to ay to download the app.
 The beauty of the Chrome Beta on Android is that it can run simultaneously with the regular version of Chrome, so you can play with all the new cool features without sacrificing the stability of the mainstream version.